GoogleCloudPlatform/bigquery-bokeh-dashboard/README.md

 Contents of this repository:

-* `dashboard`: Python code to generate the dashboard using the Bokeh library.
+* `app`: Python code to generate the dashboard using the Bokeh library.
 This folder also contains a `Dockerfile` in case you wish to build the container.
 * `kubernetes`: Configuration files to deploy the application using [Kubernetes](https://kubernetes.io/).